dcmi/dc-srap/docs/srap-profile.md

 It is recommended that LC Relator entities be used for the `role` properties.

-These are linked here to the Library of Congress relator properties>
+These are linked here to the Library of Congress relator properties:

 * Academic supervisor
 * [Dedicatee](http://id.loc.gov/vocabulary/relators/dte)